Post

 --exclude ".DS_Store" --exclude "**/.DS_Store"

 put() exists for the future case of ingestion-jobs-that-run-remotely.
-For Post 10, it’s covered by the smoke test in the repo and exercised by nothing else.
+For now, it’s covered by the smoke test in the repo and exercised by nothing else.

 The Container: Bake Small Data, Stream Big Data